kellykindla/stock-analysis/README.md

 <img width="420" alt="TickerArray" src="https://user-images.githubusercontent.com/92558842/139619040-10fc6f77-98cb-4c89-8d36-f3a47d185c20.png">

 We referenced this array throughout our code to analyze each stock individually.
 Furthermore, we refactored our code slightly to have the capability to accept more data values, thus more stocks, through the code below.

-	RowCount = Cells(Rows.Count, "A").End(xlUp).Row
+	'RowCount = Cells(Rows.Count, "A").End(xlUp).Row

 This line is set to find the last value in our data set, giving us the number of cells to loop through in our analysis.
 With the number of cells in mind, we also looped through the array of tickers to compile data values for each ticker index.
 For instance, to find the total volume for each stock, we utilized a nested for loop where in the ticker volume increased by each value in the volume column for that ticker index and this repeated until data was collected for each ticker in the array.
 Also within this nested for loop, we implemented conditionals to find the first price land last price listed for each individual stock and continued this until we had the data for each stock.
 We later referenced the starting and ending prices to find the yearly return for each stock.
 The internal component of this nested for loop is shown the code below.

 <img width="575" alt="NestedForLoops_Conditionals" src="https://user-images.githubusercontent.com/92558842/139619126-d5901f01-a593-4e9b-a95b-311f87f68d05.png">